servactory/servactory/docs/pages/testing.md

 # Testing

-Testing Servactory services is the same as testing regular Ruby classes.
+You can test Servactory in the same way as testing standard Ruby classes.